TimLindner/BayesianGrowthMixtureModels/README.md

-### Please note that this repository is work in progress :hammer:
+### Please note that this repository is work in progress :exclamation:

 ### To-do checklist
 - [ ] In the introduction, indicate what is the goal of this repository